Virgin Piña Colada Mocktail

 Step-by-Step Instructions

-1. In a high-speed blender, add pineapple, coconut cream, coconut water, ice, and lime juice.
+1. For best results, use a high-powered blender, add pineapple, coconut cream, coconut water, ice, and lime juice.
 Blend until smooth and use a tamper to break down the ice until a nice slushy texture is achieved.
 Add more coconut water as necessary.

 3. If needed, you can also add additional sweetness with a touch of maple syrup if you’d like.